Afghans ignore Taliban threats and vote again in final test

 Violence spiked on the day as militants launched hundreds of attacks with rockets, explosives and gunfire, leaving at least 20 civilians dead, along with a further 11 police and 15 army personnel, the interior ministry said.

-That said, clashes did not deter millions of voters from turning out and the high-profile attacks that had been feared did not materialise and voting ended at 4 p.m.
-(1130 GMT) with a palpable sense of relief in the Afghan capital.
+But clashes did not deter millions of voters from turning out and feared high-profile attacks did not materialise.
+Instead, voting ended at 4 p.m.
+(1130 GMT) with a palpable sense of relief, at least in the Afghan capital.

 "I'm from this country so I am never afraid of threats," said Lajiullah Azizi, a hospital worker who voted in western Kabul just minutes after a small bomb exploded at his polling station.
 "I hope this election will bring peace."